shopware/docs/concepts/framework/rules.md

 Following Shopware 6s data driven approach the rule objects are stored to the database and used to trigger behaviour in the cart through the associations present.

-For more insights on the rule validation take a look at the [cart documentation](../commerce/checkout-concept/cart.md#context-rules).
+For more insights on the rule validation take a look at the cart documentation:

+{% page-ref url="./../commerce/checkout-concept/cart.md" %}